clarin-eric/ParlaMint/Schema/README.md

 * .xsd, i.e. W3C schema language (but note that not all restrictions of the original RelaxNG schema can be modelled in XSD)

-#Validation with XSLT
+## Validation with XSLT

-RelaxNG schemas constrain the XML structure of the corpus, but they do not check the ID references or more content harmonisation, e.g. that each root should have the main title in English as e.g.
-"Belgian parliamentary corpus ParlaMint-BE [ParlaMint]", or that it isn't allowed to have leading or trailing whitespace, esp. in the metadata.
-Some of these are checked by XSLT scripts in the ../Scripts directory.
+RelaxNG schemas constrain the XML structure of the corpus, but they do not check the ID references or more content harmonisation, e.g. that each root should have the main title in English as e.g.  "Belgian parliamentary corpus ParlaMint-BE [ParlaMint]", or that it isn't allowed to have leading or trailing whitespace, esp. in the metadata.
+Some of these are checked by XSLT scripts in the [Scripts](../Scripts) directory.